tercumantanumut/GameCompanionAI/docs/game_quest_reader.md

    python game_quest_reader.py
    ```

-2. Select the AI model (OpenAI or Gemini).
+2. Select the AI model (OpenAI, Gemini, or Ollama).
+   - If choosing Ollama, you'll be prompted to set temperature, top_p, and top_k values.

 3. Choose an analysis mode:
-   - For Area Selection modes, use the mouse to select the desired screen area.
+   - Area Selection (AI): Select a screen area for continuous analysis.
-   - For Game Analysis, the program will continuously monitor the full screen.
+   - Game Analysis: The program will continuously monitor the full screen.

+4. Additional features:
-   - In Wait for Ctrl+5 mode, press Ctrl+5 to trigger analysis.
+   - Press Ctrl+5 for instant full-screen analysis.
-   - In Player in the Loop mode, interact with the AI through the provided UI.
-If using Gemini, some features may be limited.
+   - Press Ctrl+V to use voice input for questions or commands.
+   - Press Ctrl+6 to select a custom area for one-time analysis.

-4. To exit, press Ctrl+C in the terminal or close the application window.
+5. To exit, press Ctrl+C in the terminal or close the application window.

 ## Customization

 - Adjust the analysis interval in the `start_game_analysis` function.
-- Modify the AI prompts in the `analyze_text_with_ai` function for different analysis styles.
+- Modify the AI prompts in the `analyze_with_vision` and `analyze_text_with_ai` functions for different analysis styles.
-- Customize the UI in the `player_in_the_loop` function.
+- Customize the Ollama model and parameters in the `main` function.

 ## Troubleshooting

 - Ensure all dependencies are correctly installed.
 - Verify that API keys are set correctly in the `.env` file.
-- Check that Tesseract OCR is installed and the path is set correctly for OCR functionality.
+- Check that Tesseract OCR is installed and the path is set correctly in your system PATH.
+- For Ollama issues, ensure the Ollama service is running and accessible.
+- If voice input is not working, check your microphone settings and ensure you have an active internet connection for speech recognition.

 ## Contributing

 Contributions to the Game Quest Reader are welcome.
 Please ensure that your code adheres to the existing style and includes appropriate documentation.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

-[Specify the license under which this software is released]
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.